 - Getting good quality physical exercise at least 3-4 times a week.
 A mix of cardio, such as running, jogging, cycling and swimming, with a resistance training session such as weight lifting or gym work, HITT training, power walking’ or climbing.
 Exercise keep your muscle mass high, which helps to keep your body in fat burning mode permanently.
 It all counts towards that extra continual calorie burning on a daily basis that adds up over time.

-- Eating a plant based diet will ensure you are getting a lot of antioxidants, nutrients and fiber – all of which fill you up and stop you craving the bad stuff.
+- Eating a diet high in plant foods will ensure you are getting a lot of antioxidants, nutrients and fiber – all of which fill you up and stop you craving the bad stuff.
 Plant foods are also highly alkaline, anti inflammatory AND anti aging.

 I would love to hear your thoughts or success stories using apple cider vinegar for weight loss, or even any other beneficial side effects you know of.
 I’m sure others would be interested to know also.
 Please feel free to post your comments and feedback below.
 Thanks